Q/A: Texas Civil Asset Forfeiture: What Is It, and Why Does It Matter?

 If Your Car or Cash Has Been Seized in a Civil Asset Forfeiture, Consult with a Central Texas Criminal Defense Attorney Today

 The State of Texas takes a harsh stance when it comes to civil asset forfeitures.
-If you have been victimized by this legal process, attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas has the experience, commitment, and skill to help.
-Your right to your property matters, so please contact or call us at (254) 220-4225 today.
+If you have been victimized by this legal process, attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Central Texas has the experience, commitment, and skill to help.
+Your right to your property matters, so please contact us online or call us at (254) 781-4222 today.

 Categories: